BY PASTOR T.O. BANSO

 Those you think have plenty of money never get contented; they always want to have more.
 As I have said before, contentment does not come because one has enough.
 That is why many rich people are not only stingy but also greedy.
 Their corruption is not out of need but out of greed.

 However, not being possessed by the love of money does not mean you are poor or will be poor.
-It means that you have mastered money and overcome the love of money.
+It means that you have mastered money and overcome the love of it.
 Whatever you cannot give away, owns you.
 Whatever you cannot give away, you are a slave to.
+We are not supposed to be controlled by money but by the spirit of God.

 How to overcome the love of money